cummaster27/shitbin/README.md

 # ShitBin
-fakle version of doxbin to ip log a child :skull:
+fakle version of doxbin to ip log a retard :skull: